-, presented annually by Stanford Social Innovation Review
+, hosted annually by the Stanford Social Innovation Review

 will be a HYBRID conference and will include in-person and virtual attendees, live presentations, interactive workshops, and engaging in-person only

-Join SSIR and nonprofit colleagues from around the world in-person or virtually for NMI 2023, “Leading Through Change,” on September 13 & 14 at Stanford University in Palo Alto, CA.
+Join SSIR and nonprofit colleagues from around the world in-person or virtually for NMI 2024, “What's Next for the Social Sector?
+Strategies and Tactics for Today's Agile Leaders,” on September 17 & 18 at Stanford University.